amymariam/Cube_tracking/README.md

 # Cube_tracking
-Cube tracking and tracing its trajectory using OpenCV
+Cube tracking and tracing its trajectory using Colour Segmentation on OpenCV